 It may be that you're worried about how your information will be used.
-Given that the Lending Code says any mental health info should only be recorded with the account holder's consent and in line with the Data Protection Act, you can feel more at ease with revealing this info.
+Given that any mental health info should only be recorded with the account holder's consent and in line with the Data Protection Act 2018, you can feel more at ease with revealing this info.
+Firms face serious sanctions if they use data inappropriately or don't keep it safe.